AmanDwi730/AmanDwi730/README.md

 - 👋 Hi, I’m @AmanDwi730
-- 👀 I’m interested in Coding,Problem Solving
+- 👀 I’m interested in Coding, Problem Solving
-- 🌱 I’m currently learning Bachelor of Engineering
+- 🌱 I’m a pass-out Engineering Student (Batch - 2023)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me my E-mail is amandwivedi730@gmail.com